Displayr/rhtmlTemplate/docs/how_the_code_works.md

 * **partialStateUpdate**: Partially replace the widget state, and notify all state watchers
 * **registerStateListener**: Provide a callback function that will be executed every time the state updates.
 The callback will be invoked with the current state provided as the first and only parameter to the callback.

-The [render.html](/theSrc/render.html) provides an example of how an external agent would register as a listener, and how to manually setState during load.
+(NB: Out of Date.
+TODO: update this once renderContentPage.coffee registers as a listener) The [renderContentPage.coffee](/theSrc/internal_www/js/renderContentPage.coffee) _will_ provide an example of how an external agent would register as a listener, and how to manually setState during load.
 Have a read through that source if you are considering hooking into widget state.